 We are a CyberGRX Exchange member, and pleased to receive top ratings from both BitSight and SecurityScorecard, two industry leaders in "outside-in" security testing and monitoring.

 Available on demand.

-Activity Data: When a user connects a fitness tracking app, they grant permission to that app (Fitbit, Apple, etc.) to share specific activity data with Count.It.
-Count.It collects only activity data that can be used in the system, not all data available on the user's app.
-We currently receive and process activity data related to steps, swimming, cycling, yoga, meditation, and strength training.
+Activity Data: When a user connects a fitness tracking app, they grant permission to that app (Fitbit, Google Fit, Apple Health, etc.) to share specific fitness activity data with Count.It.
+Count.It collects only the activity data (or API "scopes") that can be used in the system.
+We currently receive and process activity data related to:

 Admin Access: Count.It converts all logged activity data into a daily points score.
-If given permission by a user, a group admin can access the user's activity Count.It "logs" to help with data input or score verification.
+If given permission by a user, a group admin can access the user's activity points "logs" on Count.It to help with data input or score verification.
 The data shown is the points total for the day.
 The time of given logged activities is not shown, nor is the relative contribution of activities to the daily points total.

-Group Privacy Setting: Groups can opt to be "public" or "private," which means the same as above -- the group will be findable on the site, and will appear on their regional leaderboard.
+Group Privacy Setting: Groups can opt to be "public" or "private," which means the group will be findable on Count.It, and will appear on their regional leaderboard.

 Our platform is hosted in Amazon's secure Elastic Beanstalk environment at AWS.

 Our data store is hosted by MongoDB in their secure Atlas service architecture.